magisterquis/meshmembers/README.md

 Local Clients
 -------------
-Aside from the logging done by meshmebers to stdout, meshmembers can send a list of nodes it knows about via a Unix socket (`-socket`).
+Aside from the logging done by meshmebers to stdout, MeshMembers can send a list of nodes it knows about via a Unix socket (`-socket`).
 New nodes joining and leaving the network will also be reported via the socket.

-If meshmembers is started with `-socket /tmp/.meshmembers.sock`:
+If MeshMembers is started with `-socket /tmp/.meshmembers.sock`:
 ```
 $ nc -U /tmp/.meshmembers.sock
 Current nodes in mesh: 5